 Pick Your CleanScape Project

 Check out our brochure of the basic application process and eligibility for credit and reimbursement.
 Once you've picked your CleanScape, check the criteria of your project to make sure it meets the minimum levels for credit and reimbursement.
+Check page 17 for a list of resources available to help you, including local contractors and financial resources.
+If you are interested in doing a project yourself, take a look at this guide for materials and local stores that stock them, down to the aisle number.

 See the Gallery at the bottom of this page for examples of what your project could look like when it's done and make sure to check out this video to see how installing a CleanScape saved a Howard County homeowner's yard from stormwater runoff.
 Who knows, your project could be on our website next!